Tim’s take:

 For how to read the price series themselves, deadweight cattle and lamb, feed wheat, farmgate milk, see our working guide to UK farm prices in 2026.

-From mid-July, AHDB publishes the percentage of each crop harvested, nationally and by region, for wheat, winter barley, spring barley, oats and winter oilseed rape, alongside early yield and quality indications.
+AHDB publishes the percentage of each crop harvested, nationally and by region, for wheat, winter barley, spring barley, oats and winter oilseed rape, alongside early yield and quality indications; in 2026 that comes as four reports across the season rather than a weekly bulletin.
 Three habits make the numbers useful rather than noise.

 Compare against the five-year average, not last week.
 Ten per cent of winter barley cut in the second week of July is quick; the same figure in August is a crawl.